 The cost of gas varies depending on where you live, so it impacts people differently.
 The average national price for a gallon of gas is $2.62, as of our publication date, according to the U.S. Energy Information Administration.

 If you have an 18-gallon tank, that equals $47.16.
-If you have a larger tank or pay more per gallon, you will pay more.
+If you have a larger tank or pay more per gallon, the price will be higher.
 Regardless, the cost adds up quickly.

 Believe it or not, there are ways to get gas for free and save money.
-It’s possible all options won’t work for you, but most people can find at least one way to save money on gas from our list.
+It’s possible all options won’t work for you, but most people can find at least one way to save money.

 1. Get Free Gas Cards Online Through Swagbucks

-One of the best ways to get free gas is to earn it during your spare time.
-We’ve talked about Swagbucks before, but did you know that Swagbucks offers gas cards as a cash-out option?
+One of the best ways to get free gas money is to earn it during your spare time.
+Swagbucks is a terrific choice, as you can earn gas cards as a cash-out option.

 Swagbucks is a get-paid-to (GPT) site that pays you to perform various tasks online.
-You can earn rewards in many ways on Swagbucks, including:
+You can earn rewards in numerous ways on Swagbucks, including:

 - Using their online shopping portal